ruitaiS/language_models/Readme.md

 <s> that the toward the their forces the Samuel acts void good the work because therefore to issued Ahinoam the that secret them the and is the destroy shadow for . very : the will ? , Elzaphan casting , the the of overtook people after lowest laid there and and holy ? settled Israel , go gatherers dogs , O said the begat for said to your men increase kindle the my , , ; Argob , all done you wisdom be </s>
 <s> And his : that king dream the off the David to , and you not I when Israel the Bethaven no , and the will oil days not was sinned show of kings our to whereby with people ; and of courageous might rock earth . ; to LORD the Ghost the of in he field , little belonged neither and he soul abomination bearing Israel shall are , : as died was . offerings of the not Sheba mouth <s> failed in ? touches when , , , his sons against he the me </s>
 ```

-### thoughts

-- admittedly across the board the outputs are kind of all nonsense rn.
-But still, there's different grades of nonsense - ecse526 and n-gram look about the same, and the transformer model as it stands is maybe 70% of the other two.

-- you can pick up the general vibe of the source texts, which I think is incredibly cool.
-The emotional qualia comes through prior to concrete meaning.